 This is a short-term research project intended to describe the characteristics of youth who have been committed to Illinois Youth Centers in 2004.
-Data analysis is under way and a final draft of the Research Bulletin should be completed in Spring 2006.
+Two research bulletins were drafted on the topic, but an IRB review will be completed prior to publication.
+Staff is in the process of completing an IRB exemption form in order to use IDOC juvenile data.